Prehistoric Italy: Este culture

-The Este culture or Atestine culture was an Iron Age archaeological culture existing from the late Italian Bronze Age (10th-9th century BC, proto-venetic phase) to the Roman period (1st century BC).
+The Este culture or Atestine culture was an Iron Age archaeological culture existing from the late Italian Bronze Age (10th-9th century BCE, proto-Venetic phase) to the Roman period (1st century BCE).
 It was located in the present territory of Veneto in Italy and derived from the earlier and more extensive Proto-Villanovan culture.
-It is also called "civilization of situlas", or paleo-venetic.
+It is also called "civilization of situlas", or paleo-Venetic.

 Golasecca culture

-The Golasecca culture developed starting from the early Iron Age in the northwestern Po plain.
+The Golasecca culture emerged during the early Iron Age in the northwestern Po plain.
 It takes its name from Golasecca, a locality next to the Ticino where, in the early 19th century, abbot Giovanni Battista Giani excavated its first findings (some fifty tombs with ceramics and metal objects).
-Remains of the Golasecca culture span an area of c.
-20,000 square kilometers south to the Alps, between the Po, Sesia and Serio rivers, dating from the ninth to the fourth century BC.
+Remains of the Golasecca culture span an area of roughly 20,000 square kilometers south of the Alps and between the Po, Sesia and Serio rivers, dating from the ninth to the fourth century BCE.

-Their origins can be directly traced from that of Canegrate and to the so-called Proto-Golasecca culture (12th-10th centuries BC).
-The Golasecca culture traded with the Etruscans and the Halstatt culture on the north, later reaching the Greek world (oil, wine, bronze objects, ceramics and others) and northern Europe (tin and amber from the Baltic coast).
+Their origins can be directly traced from that of Canegrate and to the so-called Proto-Golasecca culture (12th–10th centuries BC).
+The Golasecca culture traded with the Etruscans and the Hallstatt culture on the north, later reaching the Greek world (oil, wine, bronze objects, ceramics and others) and northern Europe (tin and amber from the Baltic coast).

-In a Golasecca culture tomb in Pombia has been found the oldest known remain of common hop beer in the world.
+In a Golasecca culture tomb in Pombia, researchers found the oldest known remains of common hop beer in the world.

 Fritzens-Sanzeno culture

-The Fritzens-Sanzeno culture is attested in the late Iron Age, from the sixth to the first century BC, in the Alpine region of Trentino and South Tyrol; in the period of maximum expansion it reached also the Engadin region.
+The Fritzens-Sanzeno culture is attested in the late Iron Age, from the sixth to the first century BC, in the Alpine region of Trentino and South Tyrol; in the period of maximum expansion it reached into the Engadin region.